approvals/ApprovalTests.Net/docs/ApprovalTests/howtos/CustomizingDiffToolSelectionOrder.md

     * [Choosing a DiffTool preference](#choosing-a-difftool-preference)<!-- endtoc -->

 ### Choosing a DiffTool preference

-If you do not like the default order that DiffTools are choosen, you can easily create a custom Reporter with your own preferences.
+If you do not like the default order that DiffTools are chosen, you can easily create a custom Reporter with your own preferences.
 Once you create the class, you select it with the `[UseReporter(typeof(CustomDiffReporter))]`

 <!-- snippet: CustomDiffReporter.cs -->